hymkor/gmnlisp/README.md

 | `(cons 1 2)` | `&gmnlisp.Cons{ Car:gmnlisp.Integer(1), Cdr:gmnlisp.Integer(2) }` |
 | `#\A`        | `gmnlisp.Rune('A')`                     |

+Unlike other types shown above, `gmnlisp.NewSymbol(...)` is a function call, not a type conversion.
+It returns a value of type `Symbol` (defined as `type Symbol int`), which is distinct from `int`.
+The function guarantees that the same string always maps to the same symbol value.

 `gmnlisp.Node` is the root interface.
 All values that appear in Lisp code must implement this interface.